AkhiraChain/akhira-scan/README.md

 # Blockchain Threat Intelligence Sharing Platform

-> by SlowMist Security Team & Joinsec Team
+> by AkhiraChain Security Team & Joinsec Team

 ## Introduction

-SlowMist Zone threat intelligence sharing platform is a tool to simulate the RPC functions of node clients such as Ethereum and EOS, used to monitor attacks against blockchain systems in global networks.
+AkhiraScan Zone threat intelligence sharing platform is a tool to simulate the RPC functions of node clients such as Ethereum and EOS, used to monitor attacks against blockchain systems in global networks.

 ## Instructions